Docs Menu

 Memory Usage in Index Builds

-createIndexes supports building one or more indexes on a collection. createIndexes uses a combination of memory and temporary files on disk to complete index builds.
-The default limit on memory usage for createIndexes is 200 megabytes (for versions 4.2.3 and later) and 500 (for versions 4.2.2 and earlier), shared between all indexes built using a single createIndexes command.
-Once the memory limit is reached, createIndexes uses temporary disk files in a subdirectory named _tmp within the --dbpath directory to complete the build.
+createIndexes supports building one or more indexes on a collection. createIndexes uses a combination of memory and temporary files on disk to build indexes.
+The default memory limit is 200 megabytes per createIndexes command, shared equally among all indexes built in that command.
+For example, if you build 10 indexes with one createIndexes command, MongoDB allocates each index 20 megabytes for the index build process when using the default memory limit of 200.
+When you reach the memory limit, MongoDB creates temporary files in the _tmp subdirectory within --dbpath to complete the build.

-An initial sync operation populates only one collection at a time and has no risk of exceeding the memory limit.
-However, it is possible for a user to start index builds on multiple collections in multiple databases simultaneously and potentially consume an amount of memory greater than the limit set in maxIndexBuildMemoryUsageMegabytes.
+An initial sync populates only one collection at a time and has no risk of exceeding the memory limit.
+However, it is possible for a user to start index builds on multiple collections in multiple databases simultaneously.

 Collation and Index Types